Skip to content

 4. Decide on Twitch.
 If the backup had Twitch connected, you choose:

-• On: WolfWave restores your channel and asks you to sign in to Twitch again (your login was never in the file).
+• On: WolfWave stages your channel, asks you to sign in to Twitch again, verifies that the channel exists, then commits it with the new account (your sign-in credentials were never in the file).

 • Off: Twitch is skipped.
 Everything else still imports.